Considerations before buying a second property

 • Additional Buyer’s Stamp Duty

-You’d need to pay additional buyer’s stamp duty (ABSD) when you buy a second residential property.
+You’d need to pay ABSD when you buy a second residential property.
 The amount you’d need to pay depends on your profile.

-The ABSD was last adjusted on 6 July 2018 as part of the property cooling measures.
+The ABSD was last adjusted on 27 Apr 2023 as part of measures to promote a sustainable property market.
 Current rates are reflected in the table below:

 Type of buyer